hashicorp/terraform-provider-vsphere/acctests/README.md

 `count=1` is just a Golang trick to bust the testcache.

 # Nightly GitHub Action
 The full suite of acceptance tests run rightly on GH Actions against ESXi/vSphere stood up on Equinix Metal.
 The `acctests/equinix` and `acctests/vsphere/base` should be long-lived, while `acctests/vsphere/testrun` is brought up and torn down between CI runs.
-As of writing the output simply pipes to a simple test summary script.

 ## Setup
 From a local machine, please follow the instructions seen above up until `acctests/vsphere/base` is successfully applied.
 Through the GitHub UI, visit the repo settings and visit the "Environments" tab on the left.
 There should be an existing environment called `acctests` which is restricted to the `main` branch.